The Lot of the Soldier Prisoner During the First World War

 Germany and POWs

 When war broke out in 1914, the belligerent powers had made no arrangement for POWs.
 As the war continued and large bodies of troops were captured, the powers set up make shift camps.
 The Russians also captured over a million soldiers of the Austrian army.
 The plight of the POWs in Russia was bad.
 Most of the POWs were transported to Siberia and housed in make shift shelters.
 Food also was poor and many POWs died because of malnutrition and the inclement weather.
-Medical facilities were also poor and many prisoners died for lack of proper medical attention.
+Medical facilities were also non-existant and many prisoners died for lack of proper medical attention.

 The Germans for some time tried to treat the prisoners as per the Hague convention.
 Officers were kept separate from the men in different camps.
 They were not required to do hard labor.
 In some cases the officer POWs were even allowed to go out of the camp for a walk after signing a declaration that they will not try to escape.
 The common soldiers were however not treated properly.
 Part of this was due to the all round food scarcity.
 As feeding the regular army took precedence, the POWs ration was meagre and led to many complaints.